 Until my next blog post

 I hope you have a good book to read.
-As usual, I have several books vying for my attention.
+I plan to write about the books I read in February.

 Since my last blog post